Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 == Frequently Asked Questions ==

-= How can we connect the Mautic CRM to Integration with Mautic for WordPress? =
+= How can we connect the Mautic CRM to Integration with Mautic for WP? =

-In our Integration with Mautic for WordPress plugin, There is a two type of Authentication **1-Basic Authentication Process** - Select Basic -> Add Mautic Site URL in Mautic Url column.
+In our Integration with Mautic for WP plugin, There is a two type of Authentication **1-Basic Authentication Process** - Select Basic -> Add Mautic Site URL in Mautic Url column.
 Add your Mautic Admin user name and Password then click on Save Button.
 So your connection will establish with Basic Authentication.

 **2-Oauth2** - In this process, you need to create API Credentials from Mautic with Oauth 2 then add Mautic base URL, client id, client secret field click on save.
 While you select this authentication type, you will get the option to Authorize your keys.
 Click on the Authorize button and you will be redirected to Mautic and ask for permission to establish the connection.
 Accept the request and your connection will be established.